MariSelvi03/EI-STUDY/README.md

 ## Running the Application

 1. **Start the Server**:
-   - Open ChatServer.java located in src/chatapp/.
+   - Open ChatServer.java .
    - Run the ChatServer class to start the server.

 2. **Start the Client**:
-   - Open ChatClientGUI.java located in src/chatapp/.
+   - Open ChatClientGUI.java .
    - Run the ChatClientGUI class to start the client application

 3. **Connect and Chat**: